mks-archive/concierge/README.md

 On the other hand, while **REST Pragmatists** typically agree with the benefits of hypermedia in theory they argue that the benefits come at too high a cost in practice because:

-1. There is **no concensus on hypermedia media types** among REST advocates,
+1. There is **no consensus on hypermedia media types** among REST advocates,
 2. **Few examples in the wild** of successful hypermedia-based APIs,
 3. There are **very few client libraries**  to simplify hypermedia-based API access, and none with any significant adoption, and
-4. They question if hypermedia's **benefits of are not dubious** because control information still needs to be coupled and the only well-known use-case for hypermedia are web pages and feeds (other?) both of which are navigated by humans vs. machines.
+4. They question if hypermedia's **benefits are not dubious** because control information still needs to be coupled and the only well-known use-case for hypermedia are web pages and feeds (other?) both of which are navigated by humans vs. machines.

 Given this tension between the two REST camps where both sides have compelling arguments the idea of Concierge emerged as a potential way to bridge the gap between the two.

 The initial coding for Concierge was done by [Mike Schinkel](http://about.me/mikeschinkel) at [HackGT](http://hackgt.georgiatechtes.com) on [October 5th and 6th, 2012](http://atlantastartupcommunity.wordpress.com/2012/10/06/hack-a-thons-the-lifeblood-of-atlantas-startup-community/).
 We will see how it goes, wish us luck!